wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/email-power-automate/includes/5-save-sharepoint.md

-Microsoft Power Automate provides tools to help you build flows that monitor incoming emails and then save its metadata to a SharePoint list and its attachment to a document library.
+Microsoft Power Automate provides tools to help you build flows that monitor incoming emails and then save its metadata to Microsoft Lists and its attachment to a document library.

-## Save metadata from emails to SharePoint lists
+## Save metadata from emails to Microsoft Lists

-Microsoft Outlook has a trigger called **When a new email arrives**, which will be used for this unit's example to monitor incoming emails and save the following metadata to a SharePoint list: **To**, **From**, **Subject**, **Body Preview**, and **CC**.
+Microsoft Outlook has a trigger called **When a new email arrives**, which will be used for this unit's example to monitor incoming emails and save the following metadata to a list: **To**, **From**, **Subject**, **Body Preview**, and **CC**.

 The data will only be captured if the subject contains the words "Monthly Report."

-The following table provides an overview of the column types for the SharePoint list called **Incoming Emails**.
+The following table provides an overview of the column types for the list in Microsoft Lists called **Incoming Emails**.

 | **Column** | **Type** | **Required** | **Additional information** |
 |------------|----------|--------------|----------------------------|